alidcast/rogue.js/README.md

     // resolve your modules to esnext so that dynamic imports and code splitting can work "target": "esnext",
     "module": "esnext",
-    // make sure you map the paths you configured with babel for autocompletion to work "baseUrl": "./src",
+    // make sure you map the paths you configured with Parcel for autocompletion to work "baseUrl": "./src",
     "paths": {
       "~/*": ["*"]